addyosmani/backbone-fundamentals/index.md

 ![](img/backbonejsorg.png)

-Backbone.js is a lightweight JavaScript framework for adding structure to your client-side code.
+Backbone.js is a lightweight JavaScript library for adding structure to your client-side code.
 It makes it easy to manage and decouple concerns in your application, leaving you with code that is more maintainable in the long term.

-Developers commonly use frameworks like Backbone.js to create single-page applications or SPAs.
+Developers commonly use libraries like Backbone.js to create single-page applications or SPAs.
 To put it simply, these apps enable the browser to react to changes in data on the client-side without the need to completely load up all your markup from the server, meaning no complete page-refreshes are necessary.

-Backbone.js is a mature, popular framework at the time of writing and has both a large development community online as well as a wealth of plugins and extensions available to build upon it.
+Backbone.js is a mature, popular library at the time of writing and has both a large development community online as well as a wealth of plugins and extensions available to build upon it.
 It has been used to create non-trivial applications by companies such as
 Disqus, Walmart, SoundCloud and Foursquare.

 ### When Do I Need A JavaScript MVC Framework?